 How do I delete data?

 - Events: There are two options.
 The first option is to go to the championship page and click the edit button (the pencil) at the desired event.
 Then click "Delete this event" at the bottom of the pop-up window and press "Yes".
-The other option, which is recommended if more than just one event needs to be deleted from the same calendar, is to click the settings button (the gear) on the championship page and choose "Delete events".
+The other option, which is recommended if you want to delete more than one event from the same calendar, is to click the settings button (the gear) on the championship page and choose "Delete events".
 Select the events you want to delete and then "done".
 The events will not disappear immediately.
 An administrator will take the final decision.

 Editing – Input formats

 - Events should have full official names, if available, including potential title sponsor names.